yellowme/androidschoolbasics/exercises/button_and_toast/problem.md

 If you have everything correct in your method, you can run your app, and it should work fine.

+    Note: Is your duty to look at the internet how to accommodate the elements and avoid overlapping

 ----------------------------------------------------------------------
 To know more about what we did in here, you can check this links:
     [EditText](https://goo.gl/3JSnAR)